brunomnsilva/markdown-to-moodle-xml/readme.md

 - `[DONE]` Use of MD5 hash for question names instead of SHA224 -- more compact in Moodle view
   - Probability of collision should remain fairly low within the expected question bank size)
 - `[FIX]` Fix html escaping for <, > and & inside code blocks
+- `[DONE]` Automatic conversion of block code snippets to image format

 ## Sample Moodle XML Outputs